chrisdalke/ros-line-follower-robot/README.md

 ### Topics

 - `/camera/raspicam_node/image`: An image from the Raspberry Pi camera.
-- `/camera/processed`: The processed image: threshold, reverse perspective transform.
+- `/line_follower/processed_image`: The processed image: threshold, reverse perspective transform.
+- `/command/speed`: A commanded speed for the Arduino to achieve.
+- `/command/direction`: A commanded direction for the Arduino to achieve.